SilverLinings89/Waveguide/Progress.md

 I have now removed all the code I wont need anymore, which was a lot.
 The code is currently compilable.
 The apply_sweep function is empty.
 I reactivated the direct vs iterative switch in solve.

 Updated the output code to use the direct solver flag again.
 Also, the output now works again I think.
 However, the Dirichlet data is not yet working.
 The code runs completely again but the solution of a direct solve is not correct.

+# Tuesday, 14th of september

+Ok, so there is obviously an error int he way that either the dof-numbering or the solution output is implemented.
+Current symptoms:
+- The solution behaves weird.
+The amplitude for real and imag part are in phase with eachother and the amplitudes are both wrong (real too big, imag too small).
+- There are discontinuities at every boundary interface.
+Both of these errors are important and they might influence eachother.
+I am really stuck at the moment so I will see if the problem is in the distribution of dofs.
+To figure this out, I will write output that will print the dof indices of every dof.
+Then I will run this with a mini example consisting of only one cell inner and one cell layer for PML.